Europe’s Megalithic Route from the Netherlands to Germany

 What is the Megalithic Route?

 Most of the megalithic monuments were still in existence up into modern times.
 Sadly, many were used in the dykes that protect the Netherlands from the sea, some lay in ruin, others are completely gone.
-The Megalithic Routes Project was brought into being by local partners and the Council of Europe to raise awareness of megalithic cultures, promote their preservation and enable accessibility to the public.
+The Megalithic Routes Project was brought into being by local partners and the Council of Europe to raise awareness of megalithic cultures, promote their preservation, and enable access to the public.

 My Firsthand Experience of the Megalithic Route